maxvp/maxvp.github.io/content/archive/2023-03-zt-core-dash-merge.md

 imageAlt: ""
 ---

-To consolidate the Cloudflare user experience, we merged the "core" (_dash.cloudflare.com_) and Zero Trust (_dash.teams.cloudflare.com_) dashboard experiences to link between each other more seamlessly.
-I led the effort to update all of our Zero Trust docs instructions to reflect the new user flow and improve feature discoverability.
+Led the documentation response for the strategic merge of the Cloudflare "core" and Zero Trust dashboards.
+Updated the documentation to reflect new feature discoverability paths and ensure a seamless transition for all Cloudflare users.